FanJunqiao/mmDiff/README.md

 ```

 ### Dataset
+ur datasets are based on [mmBody](https://chen3110.github.io/mmbody/index.html) and [mm-Fi](https://ntu-aiot-lab.github.io/mm-fi).
+We provide the pretrained mmBody dataset [here]()
+We provide the preprocessed mmBody dataset in the following link: ...
+To run the code, please download all the .npy files and save them to the mmBody/ folder.

 Our datasets are based on [3d-pose-baseline](https://github.com/una-dinosauria/3d-pose-baseline) and [Video3D data](https://github.com/facebookresearch/VideoPose3D).
 We provide the GMM format data generated from the above datasets [here](https://www.dropbox.com/sh/54lwxf9zq4lfzss/AABmpOzg31PrhxzcxmFQt3cYa?dl=0).
 You should put the downloaded files into the `./data` directory.
 Note that we only change the format of the Video3D data to make them compatible with our GMM-based DiffPose training strategy, and the value of the 2D pose in our dataset is the same as them.